flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 ### Source Development Kit

-In general, development was mainly done in C, assembly was also used to achieve better performance.
-While this system provides a 64-bit instruction set, 64-bit instructions were rarely used since, in practice, 32-bit instructions happened to be faster to execute and require half the storage.
+In general, development was mainly done in **C** and **assembly**, the latter was often required to achieve better performance.
+While we've seen this system provides 64-bit operations, the new instructions were rarely used since, in practice, 32-bit instructions happened to be faster to execute (as the R4300i/VR4300 comes with a 32-bit data bus).

 Libraries in the official SDK contain several layers of abstractions to command the RCP.
 For example, C structs like the **Graphics Binary Interface** or 'GBI' were designed to assemble the necessary Display lists more easily, the same applied for audio functions (its struct was called **Audio Binary Interface** or 'ABI').